ev1illyn/Chat/README.md

 # ChatJS
-chat with NodeJS - ESII
+chat with NodeJS and Socket.io